-- Add a note to the tutorial on how to instal the library and RabbitMQ in containers (PR #141). - Document how to access the Fedora message broker from outside the Fedora infrastructure VPN.
+- Add a note to the tutorial on how to instal the library and RabbitMQ in containers (PR#141). - Document how to access the Fedora message broker from outside the Fedora infrastructure VPN.
 Users of fedmsg can now migrate to fedora-messaging for consumers outside Fedora's infrastructure.
-Consult the new documentation at fedora-broker for details (PR #149).
+Consult the new documentation at Fedora's Public Broker for details (PR#149).